csheader/fast-api-oidc/README.md

 ### BYOC (Bring Your Own Cache)

 This library supports injecting your own cache provider into the AuthMiddleware.
-If you would like to inject your own caching handler and not use the default TokenCache created within this library your cache provider must meet the CacheProtocol contract.
+To inject your own cache implementation into the middleware you must use the `custom_token_cache` property when setting up the middleware.
+Any custom_token_cache **must** implement the CacheProtocol contract.

 The CacheProtocol contract defines the properties which are required for the TokenCacheSingleton to manage the cache.